Updated December 2, 2020 . AmFam Team

 The Russian Blue is a gorgeous, laid-back breed of cat that knows how to make its own fun.
 While not standoffish, this cat won’t need you to be around 24/7 — if you work long hours, this breed is a good bet for you.

 Not a dog or cat person?
 Want to try a different kind of animal companion?
 There are plenty of great options for apartment-dwellers to choose from.
 Just remember to take into account the time, energy and money you have to expend on these pets before bringing one home.
+Several exotic pets are great low maintenance pets for apartments.
+Consider a few of the breeds below for easy apartment pets.

 Intelligent but short-lived, domesticated rats might not seem like an “exotic” pet, but raising and training one is vastly different than owning a dog or cat.
 Rats are quiet and affectionate creatures that require little maintenance but enjoy a lot of social engagement from their humans.
 Be sure to socialize your rat by handling them for a long time every day to get them used to you.

 Apartments are notorious for being small and possibly crowded depending on how much stuff you have.
 Your kitchen might be open to the rest of the apartment or you may have a pantry with no doors.
-Whatever quirks your place has, you’ll have to plan around them to make sure your pets don’t get into any trouble.
+Whatever quirks your apartment has, you’ll have to plan around them to make sure your pets don’t get into any trouble.
 While pets that can be kept in enclosures like birds, rodents, fish and reptiles are generally safe from potential hazards in your apartment, cats and dogs that roam freely — whether you’re home or not — are at risk for getting into trouble.
 So how do you pet-proof your apartment?

-Provide plenty of fun.
 If you crate your pets while you’re away, make sure they’re not bored or you might end up with a noise complaint on your hands.
 Cats and dogs can both suffer from separation anxiety, so giving them something to do when they’re alone — like chewing on a bone, playing with a treat ball or eating a frozen toy filled with peanut butter — can go a long way to keeping them happy and quiet.

 While you might not be able to get extravagant with your pet’s accommodations, there are plenty of small ways you can make living in an apartment with your animal companion fun and comfortable for everyone.
 Coming home to a happy pet, no matter where you live, is a great feeling that you can achieve with just a few tweaks to your living space.